-You will prepare a final paper that is a 'state of knowledge' review on a topic of your choosing and makes recommendations for further feminist inquiry.
-The paper should be 12-15 pages, double spaced, and will include a justification for your focus, your analysis of the material you draw on to answer it and reflections from the course literature (and anything else you have read).
+Option 1: A final paper that is a 'state of knowledge' review on your research topic.
+The paper should be 8-10 double spaced pages.
+It will introduce your topic and the current evidence base/feminist thinking about it.
+This will be built from your analysis of the material and course literature on feminist theory and praxis.
 The paper will be formatted according to appropriate academic conventions, with an established citation style and clear structure.
 More details will be given in class and on Canvas.